 Garbage disposals are a convenient way to dispose of food waste.
-Rather than putting the waste into the trash, where it could potentially end up in a landfill, they grind the waste into tiny particles that can be flushed to the septic tank or sewer.
-The unit is installed below your sink, catching waste before it flows into the pipes.
-They can work manually or by the push of a switch.
-Most are completely unobtrusive, so you will not know they are installed from looking at your sink.
-They come in many sizes based on your needs, and many offer other features, such as quiet operation, at an additional cost.
+Rather than putting the waste into the trash where it could potentially end up in a landfill, they grind the waste into tiny particles that can be flushed to the septic tank or sewer.
+The unit is installed below your sink, catching waste before flowing into the pipes.
+They can work manually or by a switch.
+Most are completely discreet, so you do not know they are installed from looking at your sink.
+They come in many sizes based on your needs and offer many features, such as quiet operation, at an additional cost.

 |Garbage Disposal Installation Cost|

-One of the biggest decisions you need to make is the type of unit you want, ranging in price from $75 to $1,100.
-They are designed to work in one of two ways, both highly effective.
+One of the biggest decisions is the unit type you want, ranging from $50 to $400.
+They work in two ways, both of which are highly effective.
 The biggest difference is timing.
-They work either through a batch-feed, where the unit is filled and covered before turning on, or through a continuous feed, where the unit is filled while running.
+They work through a batch feed, where the unit is filled and covered before turning on, or a continuous feed, where the unit is filled while running.

-Continuous-feed units cost $75 to $1,100 on average.
-Costs are driven by size, horsepower, material, and other features.
+Continuous-feed units cost $50 to $300.
+Costs are driven by the size, horsepower, material, and other features.
 Continuous-feed units work constantly and do not need covering.
-They require constant running water, which leads to extra water waste.
-Once the unit is running, you can keep adding more waste to it, and it disposes of large amounts slightly faster than a batch-feed unit.
-A continuous-feed is hazardous for fingers and dropped utensils because it is not covered.
+They require constant running water, leading to extra water waste.
+Once the unit is running, you can continue adding more waste to it, and it disposes of large amounts slightly faster than a batch-feed unit.
+A continuous feed is hazardous for fingers and dropped utensils because it is not covered.
 In most cases, continuous feeds are best for large families and users with heavy waste.

-Aluminum models range in price from $75 to $300 and are much less expensive than stainless steel.
+Aluminum models range from $50 to $200 and are much less expensive than stainless steel.
 However, they do not last as long because they are prone to corrosion and leaks.
-They last roughly 10 years before failing, so they are still a popular material, especially at their lower price point.
+They last roughly 10 years before failing.
+The longevity makes them a popular material, especially at their lower price point.
 These are good units for most families and single-person households.
-They are available in batch and continuous feed units.
+They are available in batch and continuous-feed units.

-Stainless steel units are more expensive, costing $400 to $1,100 on average.
-They last significantly longer than aluminum, with no risk of corrosion or leaking.
+Stainless steel units are more expensive, costing $100 to $400.
+They last significantly longer than aluminum at 15 to 20 years, with no risk of corrosion or leaking.
 In most cases, stainless steel units are primarily used by high-volume households of 8 people or more, where a highly durable unit is more desirable.
 They are also frequently used in commercial kitchens and other high-use settings.
-They are most often continuous-feed units.
+Stainless steel is the most common in continuous-feed garbage disposals but can also be found in batch-feed units.

-A new model varies in price depending on its motor size, costing anywhere between $75 and $1,100.
+A new model varies depending on the motor size, costing $50 to $400.
 Motor sizes for these units are given in horsepower or HP.
 Larger motors cost more to purchase and run.
-They may also burn out faster over time, so purchase the smallest unit that accommodates your needs.
-These correspond directly to how much waste the unit can handle, and the suggested sizes are based on the number of users in the household:
+In most cases, it is best to choose a size based on the number of people who use it or how often it is utilized.
+They may also burn out faster, so purchase the smallest unit that accommodates your needs.
+The low-end prices are typically for continuous-feed models because these are more budget-friendly.
+The higher prices are usually for batch-feed models.
+These correspond to how much waste the unit can handle, and the suggested sizes are based on the number of users in the household.

 |Motor Size||Family Size||Cost (Unit Only)|